- Retail evolution towards experiential spaces demands packaging that enhances brand storytelling and customer engagement.

 Interactive packaging with QR codes or augmented reality features seems to be picking up steam.
 With tech integration, brands can offer more than just the product; they can deliver experiences or additional information without cluttering the package.

-- How are companies integrating feedback from lifestyle or habit-based consumer research into packaging designs?
+- How are companies integrating feedback from augmented reality (AR) shopping experiences into packaging designs?
 7

 Blog Posts | Current